-B. Fund Investment Performance The Board considered Fund investment performance as a relevant factor in considering whether to approve the investment advisory agreement.
-The Board did not view Fund investment performance as a relevant factor in considering whether to approve the sub-advisory contracts for the Fund, as no Affiliated Sub-Adviser currently manages assets of the Fund.
+B. Fund investment Performance The Board considered Fund investment performance as a relevant factor in considering whether to approve the investment advisory agreement as well as the sub-advisory contracts for the Fund, as Invesco Asset Management Limited currently manages assets of the Fund.

-The Board compared the Fund's investment performance over multiple time periods ending December 31, 2020 to the performance of funds in the Broadridge performance universe and against the Russell Midcap® Index (Index).
-The Board noted that performance of Series I shares of the Fund was in the third quintile of its performance universe for the one, three and five year period (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
+The Board compared the Fund's investment performance over multiple time periods ending December 31, 2020 to the performance of funds in the Broadridge performance universe and against the Custom Invesco Global Real Estate Index (Index).
+The Board noted that performance of Series I shares of the Fund was in the fifth quintile of its performance universe for the one, three and five year periods (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
 The Board noted that performance of Series I shares of the Fund was below the performance of the Index for the one, three and five year periods.
-The Board further noted that the Fund underwent a portfolio management team change in June 2019, and that performance results prior to such date were those of the prior portfolio management team.
+The Board noted that stock selection in the U.S. and the Fund's exposure to U.S. issuers operating in industries significantly affected by the COVID-19 pandemic negatively impacted the Fund's relative performance.
 The Board recognized that the performance data reflects a snapshot in time as of a particular date and that selecting a different performance period could produce different results.
-The Board also reviewed more recent Fund performance as well as other performance metrics. which did not change its conclusions.
+The Board also reviewed more recent Fund performance as well as other performance metrics, which did not change its conclusions.